 The white grape variety is a new breed between Hárslevelü x Piros Tramini (Red Traminer = Gewurztraminer ).
 Synonyms are Eyerfürte, Ezerfurfu, Kecskemét 5 and Miklóstelepi 5.
-The crossing took place in Hungary in 1950 by the breeders András Kurucz and István Kwaysser.
-The early-ripening, high-yielding vine is resistant to frost but sensitive to drought and prone to Botrytis, It produces alcohol-rich, neutral white wines with a fine acidity.
-In the late 1970s to the early 1980s, it was grown on a large scale in the socialist large enterprises.
-The variety is in Hungary on 377 hectares and in Romania cultivated on 29 hectares.
-In 2010, a total of 406 hectares of vineyards were reported (Kym Anderson ).
+The cross was made in 1950 in Hungary by the breeders András Kurucz and István Kwaysser.
+The early ripening, productive vine is resistant to frost, but sensitive to drought and prone to Botrytis, It produces alcohol-rich, neutral white wines with a fine acidity.
+From the late 1970s to the early 1980s, it was grown on a large scale in large socialist companies.
+The variety is in Hungary on 377 hectares and in Romania grown on 29 hectares.
+In 2010, a total of 406 hectares of vineyards were shown (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012